-The Cerrado Verde Project area comprises a total of 30 granted exploration permits covering an aggregate area of 47.789 ha and 2 additional areas covering 2,808 ha.
-An application has been submitted for a permit for these 2 additional areas
+The Cerrado Verde Project area comprises a total of 30 granted exploration permits covering an aggregate area of 45,734 ha.
+An application has been submitted for a permit for 2 additional areas, totaling 2,802 ha.

 Verde owns 100% of the Project through its Brazilian subsidiary companies.
 There was no prior ownership of permits immediately before the submission of Verde's applications.
 The Company has submitted the necessary applications to acquire the rights to explore the permits.